GLaDOS: Character analysis

-Video game developer Nathan Frost describes Portal as an "exploration of a relationship with someone with narcissistic personality disorder".
+Video game developer Nathan Frost describes Portal as an exploration of someone with narcissistic personality disorder.
 He adds that in order to fulfill her self-centered narcissistic desire to toy with someone, the player-character is trapped in the Enrichment Center, forced to do tricks for the computer.
 However, once the player-character becomes skilled enough to break the confines of the center, GLaDOS's secure amusement gives way to "histrionic, bipolar deportment".
 He describes this as a parallel to how a real-life narcissist might attempt to secure the admiration of another person by empowering them in some ways, but limiting them in others.
 He adds that this works out well for the narcissist until the other person learns to think and act for themselves.
-He concludes by saying that a part of Portal's resonance comes from the fact that using the portal gun to escape the center is a "cogent metaphor for escaping an intimate relationship with someone diagnosably narcissistic".
-Grant Tavinor, author of The Art of Videogames, wrote that GLaDOS's actions and personality in Portal were "in the best of science fiction traditions" and describes her as "insincere, malfunctioning, and probably insane".
-Wendy Despain, author of Writing for Video Games Genres: from FPS to RPG used Portal as an example of a "modern classic" video game and "how they tell their stories".
+He concludes by saying that a part of Portal's resonance comes from the fact that using the portal gun to escape the center is a distinct metaphor for escaping an intimate relationship with someone who has narcissism.
+Grant Tavinor, author of The Art of Videogames, wrote that GLaDOS's actions and personality in Portal were \the best of science fiction tropes, and describes her as "insincere, malfunctioning, and probably insane".
+Wendy Despain, author of Writing for Video Games Genres: from FPS to RPG, used Portal as an example of a modern classic video game and how modern games tell their stories.
 She called GLaDOS an "endlessly cheerful and clearly insane computer" and called her narrative "simple".
-Emily Short, creator of a female artificial intelligence character in the video game Galatea, speculates that in GLaDOS's final remarks to Chell ("No one likes you, you know"), "there is a hint that she’s talking about herself, not Chell; that she herself desires an emotional connection that she has never been able to achieve, because she also needs to survive, and all humans are a threat to her ...
-[She has] learned that the humans view her as potentially threatening and essentially disposable, and so she has to see them the same way."
+Emily Short, creator of a female artificial intelligence character in the video game Galatea, speculates that GLaDOS's final remarks to Chell ("No one likes you, you know") hint that she's talking about herself, not Chell.
+That she desires an emotional connection, but can't due to her need to see humanity as a threat. "[She has] learned that the humans view her as potentially threatening and essentially disposable, and so she has to see them the same way."

 Scott Rogers, author of the book Level Up!: The Guide to Great Video Game Design, uses GLaDOS as an example of a "tormentor" boss character, stating that she taunts and challenges the players, but does not directly confront or attack them.
-Video game developer Andrew Doull describes the "unreliable narrator" as a narrative staple from more traditional media, stating that GLaDOS is the best example of this staple in gaming.
+Video game developer Andrew Doull describes the "unreliable narrator" as a narrative staple from more traditional media, but that GLaDOS is the best example of this staple in gaming.
 He cites a scene in Portal where GLaDOS tells the player-character that the current puzzle is unsolvable, which turns out to be false.
 However, he comments that "it is still incredible to see the number of people who fail to read the situation, and proceed calmly to their death" in the incinerator when ordered to do so by GLaDOS; he uses this example to support an argument that the "unreliable narrator" narrative technique might not transfer readily to the gaming medium.